andrewt0301/hse-acos-course/docs/part1ca/10_Exceptions/lecture.md

 #### Tasks

+1. Study the theory and examples on the current workshop.

 1. Implement an exception handler that prints a message that explains the reason of an exception (the list of exceptions with descriptions is above).

-2. Image how the try-catch construct is implemented in high-level languages.
+1. Image how the try-catch construct is implemented in high-level languages.
    Then write a program that implements a simple function with an exception handler.
    The function takes an argument that specifies what exception it will raise (0 - no exception, 1 - some exception from list obove, 2 - some other exception from the list).
    The function must return exception cause or 0 if no exception has occurred.
    The program prints the exception cause.

-3. Write a program that waits for timer interrupts and counts them.
+1. Write a program that waits for timer interrupts and counts them.
 Input data: `m` is the limit on number of interrupts to process, `t` is the interval between interrupts in milliseconds.
    The program exits when the number of handler interrupts reaches the limit.